 The existing delegations to staff do not deal with this process.
 Additional delegations will be required to staff to function with the process of hearings and making submissions to the Commission for and on behalf of Council.
-Delegation also is required to

 Budget implications of the current process form part of Council's operational costs and statutory obligations as a planning authority.